We are a covenant community nurturing the whole child to love God, love learning, and serve others.

 3. We believe that Jesus Christ is the Son of God, was conceived by the Holy Spirit and born of the Virgin Mary.
 He is fully God and fully man and lived a perfect, sinless life.

 4. We believe God created man in His own image and created them male and female.
-In the beginning, man was innocent of sin, but then sinned against God and brought sin into the human race.
+In the beginningman was innocent of sin, but then sinned against God and brought sin into the human race.
 He thereby incurred not only physical death but also spiritual death which is separation from God.
-All human beings are born with a sinful nature which is enmity against God, and in the case of those who reach moral responsibility, become sinners in thought, word, and deed.
+All human beings are born with a sinful nature which is in enmity against God.

-5. We believe that the Lord Jesus Christ died for our sins according to the scriptures as a representative and substitutionary sacrifice and that all who believe in Him are justified on the basis of His death on the cross and His righteousness.
+5. We believe that the Lord Jesus Christ died for our sins according to the scriptures as a representative and substitutionary sacrifice, and that all who believe in Him are justified on the basis of His death on the cross, His righteousness and His resurrection.

-6. We believe in the resurrection of the crucified body of our Lord, in His ascension into Heaven, and in His present life there for us as High Priest, Advocate, and the only Mediator between God and man.
+6. We believe in the resurrection of the crucified body of our Lord, in His ascension into Heaven, and in His present life there for us as our Prophet, Priest, King, and the only Mediator between God and man.

-7. We believe in the personal and bodily return of our Lord Jesus Christ to set up His kingdom upon the earth to reign in righteousness and justice.
+7. We believe in the personal and bodily return of our Lord Jesus Christ where He will make all things new.

 8. We believe that salvation is by grace through faith alone in Jesus Christ, and all who receive by faith the Lord Jesus Christ are born again of the Holy Spirit.
 They thereby become children of God and the Holy Spirit indwells all believers.